eslam-kliyeb/Problem--Solving/Data Structures/Data Structures.md

 ```
 -------------------------------------------------------
 ### 1.8 Queue `std::queue`

+Queue is a container which follows FIFO order (First In First Out) .
+Here elements are inserted at one end (rear ) and extracted from another end(front) .

 **Use for**
 * First-In First-Out operations
 * Ex: Simple online ordering system (first come first served)